 - Both spouses must file a Joint Petition for Summary Dissolution of Marriage.

 - After the initial paperwork is filed, the parties must wait six months for a finalized divorce, which is state law.

 - During that 6-month period, either spouse can summarily decide to reject the agreement, or reopen the documentation for further discussion.
 That will essentially destroy the Simplified cases status, and return it to the basic contested case docket.

 - If neither party has objected within 6 months after initial petition filed, and the court has reviewed the agreement and found it to be reasonable, then the court can issue a judgment of divorce without further hearing.

 Problems and Pitfalls to Avoid in the Uncontested/Simplified Divorce Process

 If you file your necessary forms and the clerk returns or does not accept them, they may have flaws you need to fix.
 Maybe your forms don’t have enough information, or maybe the spouses entirely left out an asset or liability to be divided.
 Either way, make sure the documentation is filled out completely, and all issues are addressed.

 Also, the court may ask you to set a hearing date after you submit your documents.
 This suggests the court may have a problem with how the assets and liabilities were divided, how a parenting plan was established and whether it is feasible, or some other problem.

 Key Points to Remember

-Once you enter into an uncontested divorce agreement, and the court signs and issues a judgment of dissolution, it can be very difficult to modify these terms unless there is obvious fraud involved.
+Once you enter into an uncontested divorce agreement in Carlsbad, and the court signs and issues a judgment of dissolution, it can be very difficult to modify these terms unless there is obvious fraud involved.